wp-plugins/track-everything/readme.txt

 * The intial release.

 == Upgrade Notice ==

+=== 1.1.2 ===
+This version is security fix.
+Please upgrade to prevent the possibility of an attack being directed against your site.

 = 1.1.1 =
 Track Everything can now track Google Rank!
 It also allows for using Analytics.js if you're a really early adopter.